If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 HSLDA also suggests that you keep detailed records of your homeschool program and samples of your child’s work in case you might ever need proof of your child’s education.

 The Massachusetts Homeschool Law does not require homeschoolers to participate in testing.

 However, your local school district can require an assessment.

 Methods of educational assessment or evaluation can be any of the following:

 Immunization Law For Massachusetts Homeschoolers

 The state of Massachusetts does not require homeschool students to receive vaccinations.
-Only students who attend school are required to be immunized.
+Only students who attend school are required to be immunized or submit a waiver.

 Helpful Websites For Massachusetts Homeschoolers